TritonDataCenter/node-cueball/README.md

 Stops the resolver.
 No further events will be emitted unless `start()` is called again.

+### `Resolver#getLastError()`

+Returns the last error experienced by the Resolver.
+This is particularly useful when the Resolver is in the "failed" state, to produce a log message or user interface text.

+### `Resolver#getState()`

+Returns the current state of the Resolver as a string (see diagram above).

+Inherited from `mod_mooremachine.FSM`.

+### `Resolver#onState(state, cb)`

+Registers an event handler to run when the Resolver enters the given state.

+Inherited from `mod_mooremachine.FSM`.

 ### Event `Resolver->added(key, backend)`

-Emitted when a new backend has been found in DNS.
+Emitted when a new backend has been found.

 Parameters
  - `key` -- String, a unique key for this backend (will be referenced by any